Manama Safety Guide

 Women Travelers

-• Sit in the back seat of taxis; some women prefer to call a female driver if available
+• Sit in back seat of taxis unless female driver; some women prefer women-only taxis available through certain apps

 LGBTQ+ Travelers